timkellogg/joerator-rails/README.md

 * Calculate total number of favorites / add that as a list to sort by
 * Add open:graph/twitter tags
 * Configure fog/AWS S3 bucket to run file upload in production
+* Sort reviews by different categories / allow reviews to be tagged as cool, helpful, or stupid

 ### Legal